ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/index-history.markdown

 ![Figure 4.
 History Dialog](images/index-history-04-history-view.png "Figure 4.
 History Dialog")

-1. **Index History View**
+1. **Index History Dialog**
 2. **Revisions List**
    The history of changes made in this index, ordered by revision creation time.
 3. **Index Definition Preview**
-   The full definition of the highlighted revision, including not just its Map and Reduce sections but also *all the field options and other settings* that determine its behavior.
+   The full definition of the highlighted index revision, including not just its Map and Reduce sections but also all settings and field options.

 {PANEL/}